apache/fury/dart/packages/fory/README.md

 ## Code Quality

-Fury Dart maintains high code quality standards.
+Fory Dart maintains high code quality standards.
 You can verify this using:

 ```bash
 dart analyze